emerge-ehri/r4-hackathon/README.md

 Your group may generate documentation or guidelines, such as enhancing SOPs, or developing an FAQ for bulk uploading data.

-**The main goal is to solve a problem identified in a specific use case.**
+🎯 **The main goal is to solve a problem identified in a specific use case.** 🎯

+### Where should we put our code?

+We want to encourage groups to make their code available as a repository on the [eMERGE EHRI GitHub organization](https://github.com/emerge-ehri).
+This is not a requirement for participating.
+We understand that there may be reasons for code not to be made publicly available.
+If you would like to share code with just eMERGE sites, you can always set the GitHub repository to "private".

+### Do I have to be a GitHub expert?

+No. Members of your group can help, or you can work with Luke Rasmussen if you need assistance with getting things put in GitHub.